farblos/yet-another-teensy-makefile/README.md

 as reasonable as determined by Teensyduino's `board.txt`).
-You can override these default values freely and at all levels, but you should not forget that it may be required to rebuild the Teensy core library and your project when changing Teensy configuration.
+You can override these default values freely and at all levels, but you should not forget that it may be required to rebuild the Teensy core library and your project when changing the Teensy configuration.
 See also configuration variable `DEP_MODEL`.

 The remaining top-level configuration variables are: